|Hunting Home||Contact Us||News||DNR Home|

 Q. Can my 16 year old son participate in the youth spring turkey season?

-Q. Can I hunt coyotes at night with an artificial light?
+Q. Can I hunt coyotes and foxes at night with an artificial light?

 Q. If I want to waterfowl hunt on my own property, am I required to buy a federal migratory waterfowl stamp?

 Yes.
-All hunters 16 years of age or older, whether they are hunting on their own land or on lands of another party are required to purchase a federal migratory waterfowl stamp.
+All hunters 16 years of age or older, whether they are hunting on their own land or on lands of another party are required to purchase a federal migratory waterfowl stamp and obtain a harvest information program (HIP) card.

 Q. Are senior citizens or underage hunters required to purchase a federal migratory waterfowl stamp?